-Katherine has written about utilities and renewable energy for the Journal since 2018.
-Her coverage of PG&E, reported in close collaboration with two colleagues, was a finalist for the 2020 Pulitzer Prize for National Reporting and earned a Gerald Loeb award.
+Katherine previously wrote about power and utilities for the Journal from 2018 to 2025.
+Her coverage of PG&E, reported in close collaboration with Russell Gold and Rebecca Smith, was a finalist for the 2020 Pulitzer Prize for National Reporting and earned a Gerald Loeb award.
 The series also won the 2019 Thomas L. Stokes Award for energy and environmental writing, as well as a silver Barlett & Steele award through the Donald W. Reynolds National Center for Business Journalism.

 Prior to joining the Journal, Katherine was a business reporter at the Houston Chronicle.
 There, she wrote a three-part series on how Joel Osteen built Lakewood Church into one of the nation’s largest by deploying sophisticated marketing and branding tactics taken from the corporate playbook.
 Texas Associated Press Managing Editors awarded the series second place in feature writing in 2018.